On the functoriality of the space of equivariant smooth $h$-cobordisms: -cobordisms on manifolds with corners

 \subsection{Definitions}

 Let $M$ be a compact smooth $n$-dimensional $G$-manifold with corners.
 An \ourdefn{equivariant cobordism} on $M$ is a compact $(n+1)$-manifold $W$ with corners, equipped with the following structure.
 There is a face of $W$ identified with $M$, called the bottom.
 There is a face $N$ of $W$, disjoint from $M$, called the top.
 The closure of the complement of $M\cup N$ in $\partial W$ is called the sides.
-There is an equivariant diffeomorphism between a neighborhood of the bottom and sides of $M\times [-1,0]$ and a neighborhood of the bottom and sides of $W$, taking $M\times \{-1\}$ to the bottom of $W$ and taking $\partial M\times [-1,0]$ to the sides of $W$, and therefore taking a neighborhood of $\partial M\times \{0\}$ in $ M\times \{0\}$ to a neighborhood of $\partial N$ in $N$.
+We let $L \subseteq \partial W$ be the union of the bottom and sides.
+There is an equivariant diffeomorphism between a neighborhood of the bottom and sides of $M\times [-1,0]$ and a neighborhood of $L$ in $W$, taking $M\times \{-1\}$ to the bottom of $W$ and taking $\partial M\times [-1,0]$ to the sides of $W$, and therefore taking a neighborhood of $\partial M\times \{0\}$ in $ M\times \{0\}$ to a neighborhood of $\partial N$ in $N$.
 We refer to this embedding of a neighborhood of $M\times \{-1\}\cup\partial M\times [-1,0]$ in $W$ as the \ourdefn{lower collar} and denote it by $c$.
+The germ of $c$ along $L$ is part of the structure of the equivariant cobordism.